Codecademy/docs/content/general/concepts/what-is-an-object/what-is-an-object.md

   - 'paths/computer-science'
 ---

 An object is an instance of a class.
-It is created when we instantiate the class.
+It contains the properties and functionalities of its class.

-An object contains the properties and functionalities of its class.
 When an object is created, memory will be allocated for it.

 ## Object Example in Java